NicBonetto/movie-chirp/README.md

 ![](https://user-images.githubusercontent.com/28014739/29384416-d8cfccbe-8288-11e7-9238-4d8fcaff1df6.gif)

 # Getting Started
 This application uses Git and Node, so ensure they are installed.
-Then, follow these prompts:
+Then, follow these prompts in the terminal:

 ```
 $ git clone https://github.com/NicBonetto/movie-chirp.git